aimhubio/aim/docs/source/apps/experiment_tracker/optuna_tracker.rst

 .. code-block:: python

-    from aimstack.optuna_tracker.callbacks import BaseCallback as AimCallback
+    from aimstack.experiment_tracker.optuna import Callback as AimCallback

 Step 2: Pass the callback to `cbs` list upon initiating your training.